berkeley-scf/tutorial-parallelization/index.md

 author: Christopher Paciorek
 ---

-## 1 This Tutorial
+## 1 This tutorial

 THIS TUTORIAL IS UNDER CONSTRUCTION.
-The Python and R pages are still undergoing major changes.
+The Python page is still undergoing major changes.

 This tutorial covers the use of parallelization (on either one machine or multiple machines/nodes) in Python, R, MATLAB and C/C++.
 Please click on the links above for material specific to each language.